crabtr26/anaconda-docker/README.md

 # anaconda-docker
-A template for using anaconda and docker to package and deploy python applications.
+A template for using anaconda and docker to develop, test, package, and deploy python applications.